Contrast-Security-OSS/docs/content/installation/net/configuration/NetAgentConfiguration.md

 <!--
 title: ".NET Agent Configuration"
 description: "Guide to configuring .NET agent settings"
-tags: "microsoft agent configuration settings .Net" -->
+tags: "installation microsoft agent configuration settings .Net" -->

 The Contrast Service's configuration file (***DotnetAgentService.exe.config***) contains several settings that can be modified to change the .NET agent's behavior.
 Starting with version 3.2.7, the .NET Agent will automatically start using new configuration values when this file is edited.
 Prior to 3.2.7, the .NET Agent's service must be restarted in order for configuration changes to take effect.